arturolei/misc-programming-notes/notesonPython.md

 BeautifulSoup(src, 'lxml'), src exq

-*DO NOT FORGET* time.sleep(x) where x is positive integer. *DO NOT FORGET TO SLEEP* or given Python speed, you could get blocked by the server (constantly pulling data)
+**DO NOT FORGET** time.sleep(x) where x is positive integer. **DO NOT FORGET TO SLEEP** or given Python speed, you could get blocked by the server (constantly pulling data)

-Please take a timestamp photo-->If you do scraping, write code to create a text so that you have all the original data... -->You never want to scrape things twice or multiple times.
+Please take a timestamp photo
+-If you do scraping, write code to create a text so that you have all the original data...
+-You never want to scrape things twice or multiple times because you forgot to do something the first time around.
+Better to have than not have.

+##